 For more details about what is and isn’t covered, check out the Product Disclosure Statement (PDS) on the Westpac website.

-Yes, the Westpac international travel insurance policy has unlimited cover for overseas medical, and hospital expenses, as well as up to $1,000 in dental expenses under the following circumstances:
+Yes, the Westpac international travel insurance policy has cover for overseas medical, and hospital expenses, as well as up to $1,000 in dental expenses under the following circumstances: